Journey (2012 video game): Gameplay

-The robed figure wears a trailing magical scarf which allows the player to briefly fly; doing so uses up the scarf's magical charge, represented visually by glowing runes on the scarf.
+The cloaked figure wears a trailing magical scarf which allows the player to briefly fly; doing so uses up the scarf's magical charge, represented visually by glowing runes on the scarf.
 The scarf's runes are recharged by being near floating pieces of red cloth, or a variety of other means.
 Touching glowing symbols scattered throughout the levels lengthens the initially vestigial scarf, allowing the player to remain airborne longer.
 Larger strips of cloth are present in the levels and can be transformed from a stiff, dull gray to vibrant red by singing near them.
 Doing so may have effects on the world such as releasing bits of magic cloth, forming bridges, or levitating the player.
 This, in turn, allows the player to progress in the level by opening doors or allowing them to reach previously inaccessible areas.
-The robed figure does not have visible arms to manipulate the game world directly.
+The cloaked figure does not have visible arms to manipulate the game world directly.
 Along the way, the player encounters flying creatures made of cloth, some of which help the player along.
 In later levels, the player also encounters hostile creatures made of stone, which upon spotting the player rip off parts of the figure's scarf.